CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 ## Status
 We have built up upon our game's foundation.
 We have reimagined the user interface, and updated icons, sounds, and other elements when doing so.
 Improvements are to be made by polishing the features we have now, Updating GUI with the purchases, powerups, and jobs.

-* Miguel - Next step would be to implement random objects that could give help or hurt the player.
+* Miguel - Next step would be to implement random objects that could help or hurt the player.

 * Hugo - Redoing the "Client" Classes to function properly as it serves a key feature of the primary core loop.